fantasydatapros/best-ball-data-bowl/README.md

 * August 1st: Finalist round on Peter Overzet's Youtube channel.
 Finalists will have the opportunity to present their findings on stream and support their conclusions.

 * August 15th: Winning team announced.

+# Prizes

+As of April 14th, we are still working on putting together a cash prize fund, but the prize will be a combo of cash + merch.